sleander94/summitsnowalerts/README.md

 ## To Do

-- Customize alert schedule - specific days of the week / times
 - Add support for more mountains (I take requests 😊)
 - Forgot password recovery
 - Email auto unsubscribe link